opencybersecurityalliance/stix-shifter/README.md

 STIX-Shifter is the heart of the Universal Data Service (UDS) that is provided as part of [IBM Security Connect](https://www.ibm.com/security/connect/).

-For more information about this project, see the [stix-shifter project](https://github.com/IBM/stix-shifter/blob/master/README.md)
+For more information about this project, see the [STIX-shifter Overview](https://github.com/IBM/stix-shifter/blob/master/OVERVIEW.md)

 ### Dependencies